 II.
 Funding Restrictions

 Students may not receive funding from more than one source from Northwestern University for the same rotation/project.
-Sponsored FSM and NU travel sources for students include, but are not limited to, FSM’s International Health Fellowship, Feinberg Travel Grant, Global Health Initiative, the Program in Public Health, the Medical Student Summer Research Program, and the Office of International Program Development.
+Sponsored FSM and NU travel sources for students include, but are not limited to, FSM’s International Health Fellowship, Feinberg Travel Grant, Global Health Initiative, the Program in Public Health, the Medical Student Summer Research Program, and the Office of International Relations.

 Travel funds may not be deferred and must be used for the approved rotation/project within the same academic year that the award is issued.